 - Settling in, first impressions of American Sign Language & video tour of my house (Quite a similar post)

-- Two months in Budapest (RANDOM - Somewhat similar post)
+- April Fools' joke: Benny's "last video" in Mandarin (RANDOM - Somewhat similar post)